CyndieKamau/Secure-Sysadmin-Practices/sniffingOutRootkits.md

-# Checking Hidden Processes in Linux using Unhide Tool.
+# Checking Hidden Processes, Rootkits in Linux using Unhide Tool.

 Linux is a secure Operating System with little malware, but users can get compromised through Rootkit attacks.